Immortals Can’t Protect a Cherokee Town

 The Mound of the Immortals

 Franklin has replaced the village of Nĭkwăsĭ´ (pronounced “nee-kwah-SEE”).
 In the summer of 1776 log houses, farm fields, wooden sweat lodges, and one or more granaries cover 100 acres surrounding this mound.
 As made clear by the drawing on the marker, what is left of the mound is less than a third of the original footprint and much shorter.
-The mound dates back to around 1,000 C.E., built by Mississippian Culture natives or possibly Cherokee ancestors.
-Atop it is a council house or “townhouse” in which a fire is kept continuously burning.
+The mound dates back to around 1,000 C.E., built by Mississippian Culture Native Americans.

 There is an ancient story told of this mound, recounted in a 1900 compilation of Cherokee stories for the Smithsonian Institute.
-Before the arrival of Europeans, an unknown tribe attacked towns to the southeast.
-The warriors of Nĭkwăsĭ´ went to meet them downriver but were beaten back.
+Before the arrival of Europeans, Creeks or another nation attacked towns to the southeast.
+The Cherokee warriors of Nĭkwăsĭ´ went to meet them downriver but were beaten back.
 A strange chief they assumed to be from the Upper Towns across the mountains told them to withdraw so his warriors could support them.
 The story continues:

 “They fell back along the trail, and as they came near the townhouse they saw a great company of warriors coming out from the side of the mound as through an open doorway.
 Then they knew that their friends were the Nûñnĕ´hĭ, the Immortals, although no one had heard before that they lived under Nĭkwăsĭ´ mound.